-When compared to the assessed biomass of West Coast rock lobster in the early 20^{th} century the resource is evidently heavily depleted, both in terms of the harvestable component of the population (> 75mm CL) and spawning biomass (females > 65mm CL).
-The recent harvestable biomass is estimated at ~2% of the pre-exploitation level.
-This decline is largely a result of two effects: large unsustainable catches taken particularly during the middle decades of the 20^{th} century and a substantial reduction in the somatic growth rate which has applied for over the last thirty years.
+When compared to the assessed biomass of West Coast rock lobster in the early 19^{th} century the resource is evidently heavily depleted, both in terms of the harvestable component of the population (> 75mm CL) and spawning biomass (females > 65mm CL).
+The current harvestable biomass is estimated at 2-3% of the pre-exploitation levels.
+This decline is largely a result of two effects: large unsustainable catches taken particularly during the middle decades of the 20^{th} century and a substantial reduction in the somatic growth rate over the last thirty years.
 Uncontrolled and increasing poaching has recently become an important factor.